gitdemain/DRL-for-Automated-Stock-Trading/README.md

 DRL models are then compared with respect to their annual return, Sharpe ratio, annual volatility, maximum drawdown, and other metrics.

-Data Description, Methodology and Results are present in the [Reinforcement Learning for Stock Market Investment (Paper)](/Reinforcement Learning for Stock Market Investment (Paper))
+Data Description, Methodology and Results are present in the Reinforcement Learning for Stock Market Investment (Paper).pdf